TheGroxEmpire/icpd-bot/docs/development.md

 - database writes and migrations
 - command service behavior against a test database
 - refresh job behavior when active managed messages exist
+- alert generation when a sanctioned country changes production specialization
+- alert generation when a stored council recommendation changes for a location

 ### Manual checks

 - slash commands appear in the target guild
 - Council-only commands reject unauthorized users
 - admin commands update the tracked embed correctly
+- the embed lists a recommended location for every good currently available on Warera
+- specialization changes in sanctioned countries post to the configured channel
+- recommendation changes for watched locations post alerts once and refresh the managed embed
 - stale cache state is visible in status output

 ## GitHub Workflow